MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

 * Qualcomm DragonBoard 410c
 * Intel MinnowBoardMax

-**Notes:**
+* For Qualcomm's DragonBoard 410c, in order to enable USB mass storage mode (if required):
+  * Disconnect everything from DragonBoard
+  * Be sure the dip switches are all on default (off) position
+  * Connect Dragonboard's USB OTG Connector to your PC
+  * Press S2 [power] and S4 [vol-] on your DragonBoard
+  * Connect Power to your DragonBoard
+  * After ~ 10 sec you can release S2 and S4 (or as soon as the next step has begun)
+  * Windows should now have recognized an additional mass storage device and mounted a new drive

+> [!NOTE]
-* For Qualcomm's DragonBoard 410c, in order to enable Secure Boot, it may be necessary to provision RPMB.
+> For Qualcomm's DragonBoard 410c, in order to enable Secure Boot, it may be necessary to provision RPMB.
 Once the eMMC has been flashed with Windows 10 IoT Core (as per instructions [here](https://developer.microsoft.com/en-us/windows/iot/getstarted), press [Power] + [Vol+] + [Vol-] simultaneously on the device when powering up and select "Provision RPMB" from the BDS menu. *Please note that this is an irreversible step.*

+> [!NOTE]
-* For Intel's MinnowBoard Max, firmware version must be 0.82 or higher (get the [latest firmware](https://firmware.intel.com/projects/minnowboard-max)).
+> For Intel's MinnowBoard Max, firmware version must be 0.82 or higher (get the [latest firmware](https://firmware.intel.com/projects/minnowboard-max)).
 To enable TPM capabilities, power up board with a keyboard & display attached and press F2 to enter UEFI setup.
 Go to _Device Manager -> System Setup -> Security Configuration -> PTT_ and set it to _&lt;Enable&gt;_.
 Press F10 to save changes and proceed with a reboot of the platform.

-* For Qualcomm's DragonBoard 410c, in order to enable USB mass storage mode (if required):
-  * disconnect everything from DragonBoard
-  * be sure the dip switches are all on default (off) position
-  * connect Dragonboard's USB OTG Connector to your PC
-  * press S2 [power] and S4 [vol-] on your DragonBoard
-  * connect Power to your DragonBoard
-  * after ~ 10 sec you can release S2 and S4 (or as soon as the next step has begun)
-  * Windows should now have recognized an additional mass storage device and mounted a new drive
+> [!TIP]
-* BitLocker functionality on Windows 10 IoT Core allows for automatic encryption of NTFS-based OS volume while binding all available NTFS data volumes to it.
+> BitLocker functionality on Windows 10 IoT Core allows for automatic encryption of NTFS-based OS volume while binding all available NTFS data volumes to it.
 For this, it’s necessary to ensure that the EFIESP volume GUID is set to _C12A7328-F81F-11D2-BA4B-00A0C93EC93B_.

 ### Lockdown Behavior
 Locking down IoT devices is carried out in 3 step process.
-- Step 1: Prepare IoT Image without Lockdown Features  ( With out SecureBoot, Bitlocker, DeviceGuard )
+1: Prepare IoT Image without Lockdown Features  (without SecureBoot, Bitlocker, DeviceGuard)
-- Step 2: Generate SIPolicy Files
+2: Generate SIPolicy Files
-- Step 3: Either Use the generated Lockdown Packages and Apply on top of Device ( Below Point (1) - <b>_Update Existing Device_</b> talks about that ) OR use the Generated SIPolicy files and re-generate new Image with Lockdown Features ( Point (2) - <b>_Generate Lockdown Image_</b> talks about it)
+3: Either Use the generated Lockdown Packages and Apply on top of Device OR use the Generated SIPolicy files and re-generate new Image with Lockdown Feature.

-Below Outlines different ways of Generating and Testing
+Below, you can find different ways of generating and testing:

 1. Update Existing Device
     In this exercise, we are going to test Lockdown behavior by using the existing device which is already running Windows IoT Core.
 This is targetting for **Testing** the Lockdown Features and <b>NOT</b> the Production or Retail Scenario.